nsidc/qgreenland/doc/citing.md

-# Citing QGreenland
+# Citing QGreenland Core and Custom

-We request that QGreenland be cited or acknowledged when publishing a QGreenland-made image or map.
+We request that the QGreenland project be cited or acknowledged when publishing a QGreenland-made image or map.

 QGreenland development is open source and available on [GitHub](https://github.com/nsidc/qgreenland).